 I’ve learned this the long way.

-I’ve had a website for 12 years now, and had to learn a lot as I went.
-I know my website works now because I have new booking directly from my website at least every couple of weeks.
+I’ve had a website for 13 years now, and had to learn a lot as I went.
+I know my website works now because I have two or three new bookings directly from my website every week.

 There’s a big smiley photo of me.